learn-co-students/zenGarden-001/README.md

     * King Arthur's sword (swordinrock.png), should be in the top left or bottom left.
     * The Shrub (shrub.png) and the rake (rake.png) should be near each other (choose what your definition of *near* is)
     * The regular stone (rock1.png) needs to be on a different North/South half of the screen as King Arthur's Sword (swordinrock.png).
 So if the sword is on the top, the other stone should be on the bottom.
-  5. When all of these conditions are met, put up a `UIAlertView` saying you win, when the user selects "OK" randomly scramble the views.
+  5. When all of these conditions are met, present a `UIAlertViewController` informing the user that they won.
+Add a `UIAlertAction` that dismisses the alert.
+When the alert is dismissed, scramble the locations of the `UIImageViews` (i.e. give all of them a random location in the garden).

 ## Advanced

   1. Add in a different way to move the items.
 Double tap on one to "select" it and give it a background color.
-Then tap somewhere else to move that item to the new location.
+Then tap somewhere else to move that item to the new location. *Hint:* You can do this with a `UITapGestureRecognizer`.

 ## Hints